 Phylum Tracheophyta – vascular plants

 Vascular plants are multi-cellular and typically differentiated into leaves, stems, and roots with special transport tissues.
-Most are large and terrestrial, but there are many aquatic types, including duckweeds which may be less than a millimetre in size.
+Most are large and terrestrial, but there are many aquatic types, including the reduced duckweeds which may be less than a millimetre in size.

 Pollen from Pinus mugo

 , mugo pine - about 60-65 µm

 Pollen from Picea

 Pollen: Pinales – conifers

 Latin pinus, pine